Student Initiatives

 Society of Women Engineers

 The Society of Women Engineers at Princeton University is dedicated to promoting a sense of community among female BSE students, professors, and alumnae of Princeton and to introduce younger girls to the various opportunities offered by studying engineering.
 The group holds study breaks and other social events throughout the year for interested students and also coordinates various industry outreach opportunities.
+Membership in SWE is open to all Princeton students, irrespective of gender.

 Are you part of a research-focused student initiative that is not listed above?
 If so, let us know so we can add you to this list.